Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/3-App-CallAPI/README.md

 1. Open a terminal or the integrated VSCode terminal.
 1. In the root directory as this project, run `cd 3-Authorization-II\3-App-CallAPI\daemon`.
 1. run `mvn clean compile spring-boot:run`.
-1. Open your browser and navigate to `http://localhost:8080`.

 ## Explore the sample
 ![Experience](./AppCreationScripts/ReadmeFiles/app.png)